SamidhaManjrekar/SCT_WD_2/README.md

 - CSS
 - JavaScript

-## How to Play
+## How to Use

 1. Open `index.html` in your browser.
-2. Click on an empty cell to place your mark (X or O).
+2. Click the "Start" button to start the stopwatch.
-3. The game will indicate the turn of the next player.
+3. Click the "Pause" button to pause the stopwatch.
-4. The game will automatically detect and announce a winner or a draw.
+4. Click the "Reset" button to reset the stopwatch to zero.
-5. Click the "Reset Game" button to start a new game.
+5. Click the "Lap" button to record a lap time.